 So some of it might be hype but the truth is making your own way is a privilege.

-Owning a business is a sign of freedom, still yet many people across the world, let alone women, have less access to the opportunity to create, to sell and to connect.
+Owning a business is a sign of freedom, still yet many people across the world, let alone women, have access to the opportunity to create, to sell and to connect so freely.

 We're so grateful we do, and for you, for being a part of this.
 Now tell us, what do you want to know about this journey?
 We’ve got 8 years of goodness doing this - the small triumphs, the never giving up, roller coaster ride.
 Share your stories with us, let us know what you’d like us to share - we would love to hear it.What other questions do you have?
 Drop them here.
 You might just see them turn into another Thought from the Peanut Gallery..